-Do you want a healthier mattress to sleep on but are confused by the terms “natural”, “organic”, “green” and “eco-friendly”?
+You’ve made a great decision in searching for the best natural mattress.
+The trouble is, it’s so darn confusing!
+What do the terms “natural”, “organic”, “green” and “eco-friendly” really mean?
 Do you feel overwhelmed by the choice of natural materials: mattresses made with cotton, wool, latex, bamboo, latex, aloe vera, green tea, goji berries?
 Alright, I’m kidding about the goji berries!
 Paleo mattresses anyone??

 Getting the Terminology Right

-Based on my extensive research on buying a mattress for John and I and our toddler Tobias, here’s my view on the terminology.
+Based on my extensive research on looking for the best natural mattress for my husband and I, here’s my view on the terminology.
 I hope this gives you some clarity (or maybe confuses you further?)

 - An eco-friendly mattress is one where the mattress manufacturer minimizes the impact on the environment during their production process or the manufacturer uses materials in the mattress that are close to nature as possible.
 Read more about the eco-friendly mattress;